jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

    <h3>Decay radiation</h3>

-The plot resulting from the first two simulations show a familiar discrepancy between the linear and non-linear result at low :math:`k`.
+The plot resulting from the first two simulations shows a familiar discrepancy between the linear and non-linear result at low :math:`k`.
 As usual, we may try to fix this by including the missing species as linear components during the simulation: